guischu09/pymbn/README.md

 3. Open a terminal and navigate to the cloned/downloaded folder.
 Afterwards, type the following command:

-> conda env create -f environment.yml
+> conda create -n pymbn python=3.10 pip

-4. Done!
+4. Now, install the dependencies with the following commands:

+> conda activate pymbn
+> pip install -r requirements.txt --no-deps

 ### Running ###